kube-ovs/kube-ovs/README.md

 # kube-ovs
-[WIP] An Opinionated Kubernetes Networking Plugin based on Open vSwitch
+[WIP] A Kubernetes Networking Plugin based on Open vSwitch